SEO Inc. CEO -Garry Grant as a Podcast Guest.

 But let’s say that Dr. Z let’s say Dr. Z has a new company or a brand he’s working on, and Z wants to take it statewide.
 Would you figure, would you be able to tell him how much it would cost if he wants to be statewide dominant for a new product or.
 Yeah, absolutely.
 You know, I sit down with everybody.
 I speak with everybody since I’ve been doing this so long and seeing so many different types of business verticals; I sit down, I say, okay, Dr. Z, what do you want to accomplish?
 Tell me, what’s going on with the site and goals?
 Oh, I don’t have enough business.
 I don’t have enough foot traffic.
 I don’t get enough leads off the website.
 I don’t get enough phone calls.
 So I define.
 What are your goals, and what really matters most to you?
 Then I structure a strategy based on that.

 To me, it’s really simple.
 He’s in California.
 He wants to dominate all businesses in California.
-So I will go after some of the generic terms cuz California’s a big state.
+So I will go after some generic terms because California’s a big state.
 And then, I would define that by localities.
 So example, I have a franchise company that’s all over the US.
 So how do you focus on that?

 So what I do is on the main corporate site, and I focus on generic keywords, and then with all the franchisees, I focus on geo-targeted or location or regional keywords.
 Now if I, uh, let’s say that I’m out there and, uh, uh, you know, I am Z’s marketing guy, and Z and I are talking, and Z says, Clay, no matter what we have to do, let’s get to the top for like you do auto auctions.